 Metformin isn’t working

-Not everyone who takes metformin gets to enjoy the improved blood sugar and HbA1c levels, let alone the weight loss that is often promised with the drug.
+Not everyone who takes metformin gets to enjoy improved blood sugar and HbA1c (A1c) levels (a measure of glucose levels over the previous 2 to 3 months), let alone the weight loss that is often promised with the drug.

-If you’ve been taking metformin for several months, but are not seeing improvements in your health and life, you may be reassessing why you’re spending money on the drug, to begin with!
+If you’ve been taking metformin for several months, but are not seeing improvements in your health and quality of life, you may be reassessing why you’re spending money on the drug to begin with.

 This is a common reason why people stop taking metformin and is completely reasonable.